WilyWren2/ReactNativeAxaMobileSdk/README.md

 ### enableScreenShots( captureScreen )
 <details>
-<summary>Use this API to programmatically enable or disable automatic capturing of screenshots.</summary>
+<summary>Use this API to programmatically enable or disable automatic screenshot capturing.</summary>

 Parameters:
--  captureScreen is a boolean value to enable/disable automatic screen captures.
+-  captureScreen is a Boolean value to enable/disable automatic screen captures.

-Normally the policy deterines whether automatic screen captures are performed.
+Normally the policy determines whether automatic screen captures are performed.
 Use this API to override the policy, or the current setting of this flag.

 ```